calovex/calovex/README.md

 - 👋 Hi, I’m ALEX OVEY BUSAKA @calovex
-- 👀 I’m interested in  Web development, Mobile Development and Data Science (Machine learning, AI, BI, pyhton)
+- 👀 I’m interested in  Web development  with inteterst in PHP, Laravel, Wordpress, Vuew and React
-- 🌱 I’m currently learning Flutter, Kotlin and  Swift
+- 🌱 I’m currently learning and developing new personal projects
-- 💞️ I’m looking to collaborate on any web development project, mobile development project or data science project
+- 💞️ I’m looking to collaborate on any web development project
 - 📫 How to reach me is through whatsapp (+254713025917), mobile phone: +254713025917 , github

 <!---https://github.com/calovex/calovex